welotec/seapath-build_debian_iso/README.md

 Customizations ontop of the regular SEAPATH image can be found in the usercustomizations folder.
 They include a custom tuned profile which is deactivated by default.
 As well as a service and corresponding shell script called hw_setup.
-This will take prepare the machines last 4 physical CPU cores (cores 4-7) for realtime tasks.
+This will prepare the machines last 4 physical CPU cores (cores 4-7) for realtime tasks.
 Which means it does the following.

 The pair of cores 4, 5 and 6, 7 have dedicated 6MB L3 Cache allocated to each pair.